MicrosoftDocs/power-automate-docs/articles/email-customization.md

 The **Send an email** action can send messages to an email-enabled security group or distribution list.
 Each member of the email-enabled security group or distribution list receives the email in their group mailbox rather than their own mailbox.

-Alternatively, follow these steps if you want users to receive the email in their mailbox:
+Alternatively, follow these steps if you want users to receive the email in their mailbox.

 1. Add the [Get group members](/connectors/azuread/#get-group-members) action from the [Azure AD](/connectors/azuread/) connector, and then select the distribution list.